dceddia/planefinder/README.md

 Once you have the listing, you can access all of its properties (airframe time, engine TBO, tail number, etc.) and look up its geolocation.

 Geolocation is something that TAP's API doesn't offer natively, so it's a best-guess based on zipcode, city/state, and phone number.
 But having this ability allows you to narrow down your search to within a radius of where you live, or sort by distance from your home base.
+It's helpful when you're looking for an aircraft but don't want to waste a ton of time travelling to see them.

 ## Installation